OpenSDN-io/docs/opensdn-feature-architecture-guide/network-qos-configuring.rst

 -  The ``nova flavor-key rxtx_factor`` takes a float as an input and acts as a scaling factor for receive (inbound) and transmit (outbound) throughputs.
 This key is only available to Neutron extensions (private extensions).
-The TF Neutron plugin doesn’t implement this private extension.
+The OpenSDN Neutron plugin doesn’t implement this private extension.
 Consequently, setting the ``nova flavor-key rxtx_factor``\ will not have any effect on the QoS setting of the network interface(s) of any virtual machine created